ros-realtime/reference-system/README.md

 ## Supported Platforms

-To enable as many people as possible to replicate this reference system, the platform(s) were chosen to be easily accessible (inexpensive, high volume), has lots of documentation / community use and will be supported well into the future.
+To enable as many people as possible to replicate this reference system, the platform(s) were chosen to be easily accessible (inexpensive, high volume), have lots of documentation, large community use and will be supported well into the future.

 Platforms were not chosen for performance of the reference system - we know we could run “faster” with a more powerful CPU or GPU but then it would be harder for others to validate findings and test their own configurations.
 Accessibility is the key here and will be considered if more platforms want to be added to this benchmark list.